 If you search the internet for information about mystery shopping, you’re bound to find some conflicting ideas.
 It’s important to educate yourself about the industry before you start signing up for secret shops in order to avoid getting scammed.
-Here are five myths that we’d like to debunk.
+Here are five myths about mystery shopping that we’d like to debunk.

 Myth 1: You can get rich by mystery shopping.